danw-iq/danw-iq.github.io/pages/api/product-library.md

 }
 </pre>

-## Searching for Products by Identifier
+<h3 id='searching-for-products-by-identifier' class='clickable-header top-level-header'>Searching for Products by Identifier</h3>

-`FindByIdentifier` can be used to search for {{Product}} resources by the following identifiers:
+`FindByIdentifier` can be used to search for <a href='http://developers.iqmetrix.com/api/catalog/#product'>Product</a> resources by the following identifiers:

 | Searchable Identifiers |
 |:-----------------------|